 The SHE RECOVERS Foundation is a 501(c)(3) non-profit public charity.
 We connect, support and empower women through our virtual platforms and in-person community networks.
 If you are finding these gatherings supportive of your recovery, please consider making a donation.

 We may be in recovery from one or more of the following:

 - Substance use disorders (including alcohol use disorder and opioid use disorder)

-- Trauma (including intergenerational trauma, racial trauma, religious trauma, and gender-based violence & trauma)
+- Trauma (including childhood, intergenerational, racial, religious, and gender-based trauma)

 - Anxiety, depression, and other mental health issues